MaciejWas/three-js-4-wasm/README.md

-# three-js-rs
+# three-js-4-wasm
 THREE.js pseudo-bindings.
-Very thin wrapper around three-js which can be easily called from wasm
+This is a very thin wrapper around THREE.js which can be easily called from wasm.